 Your Alley Art walk ends at 1st Street, where you’ll find the Riverfront Commemorative Park, another great place for walking and art appreciation.

-Art in the Valley offers a wide assortment of original arts and crafts at affordable prices.
-These include paintings, original prints, pottery, calligraphy, stained glass, furniture, fine porcelain, book art , jewelry, rock art and sculpture.
+Art In The Valley is a cooperative gallery operated by artists from the Willamette Valley.
+They offer a wide assortment of original work, including paintings, original prints, photography, pottery, calligraphy, fine porcelain, jewelry, rock art and sculpture.
 A selection of cards and reproductions is also available.

 The gallery changes exhibits each month, featuring a different artist throughout the year.
 Gallery receptions are typically held near the beginning of each month.